 This section explains My Oracle Support concepts and global features.
 It includes the following topics:

-A Support Identifier (SI) identifies the products that your company has purchased and your level of support for these products.
+A Support Identifier (SI) identifies the products that your company has purchased.
 Some companies have only one SI but most companies have more than one SI.
 The SI is included in the welcome letter sent from Oracle to the technical contact listed in your company's contract.
 It is required to access Oracle Support Services, including My Oracle Support and phone support.
+A Customer User Administrator (CUA) enabled for Support Identifier groups can create additional SIs in My Oracle Support as required.

 An active SI is an SI associated with a current support contract.
 If the support contract associated with an SI expires, the SI also expires.
 If you have only one SI in your profile and that SI has expired, you will have access only to your user profile, through the My Account page.
 My Oracle Support sends a message to alert your and suggest actions if the last SI in your user profile is approaching the end of its support period.